Lamb’s 1-handed TD catch gives Dallas 23-16 win over Giants

 The Cowboys also got a big play on special teams as defensive lineman Dorance Armstrong blocked a 47-yard field goal attempt by Gano on New York’s opening possession.

-Cowboys: Lawrence was injured early in the third quarter when he hurt a foot on a play that Jones was sacked by safety Donovan Wilson. … The Giants had Sterling Shepard seemingly hurt a leg on New York’s final offensive play and Daboll said after the game the initial report was not good.
+Cowboys: Lawrence was injured early in the third quarter when he hurt a foot on a play that saw Jones get sacked by safety Donovan Wilson. … Giants wide receiver Sterling Shepard appeared to hurt his leg on New York’s final offensive play, and Daboll said after the game the initial report was not good.

 AP Pro Football Writer Schuyler Dixon contributed to this report.